bhbmaster/rhood/README.md

 ## GENERATE CSVs

-The --csv or -c option save all of the stock, crypto and options orders + open positions + profits into CSV files.
+The --csv or -c option save all of the stock, crypto and options orders + open positions + profits + dividends into CSV files.
 It saves the data as its recieved from the API.
 This can be loaded from saved orders (with --load option) file or directly from API (with out --load option).

 ```
 python rhood.py --all-info --csv